 Truckers can loosen up back muscles by touching their toes or bending backwards with both hands on their hips.
 Is the pain starting to feel like neck strain?
 Slowly moving the head back and forth and front to back can help ease the ache that gets worse with time.

-Use Legs not Arms when Heavy Lifting
+Use Legs For Heavy Lifting

 One of the reasons truck drivers are so vulnerable to back injuries is because of the long periods of sitting followed closely by intense heavy lifting.
 The bending forward movement makes the disc between spinal joints stick out which makes it very easy for a serious injury to occur.